KateCourt/unix-exercises/index.md

 <details>
 <summary>Solution</summary>

-<strong>4 is the correct answer.<\strong> `*` matches zero or more characters, so a file name with zero or more characters before a letter c and zero or more characters after the letter c will be matched.
+<strong>4 is the correct answer.</strong> `*` matches zero or more characters, so a file name with zero or more characters before a letter c and zero or more characters after the letter c will be matched.

 </details>